Gentleman thief

 A gentleman thief, gentleman burglar, lady thief, or phantom thief is a stock character in fiction.
 A gentleman or lady thief is characterised by impeccable manners, charm, courtesy, and the avoidance of physical force or intimidation to steal, and often has inherited wealth.
 They steal not only to gain material wealth but also for the thrill of the act itself, which is often combined in fiction with correcting a moral wrong, selecting wealthy targets, or stealing only particularly rare or challenging objects.

 In fiction

 In fiction, the gentleman thief is typically superb at stealing while maintaining a gentleman's manners and a code of honour.
 For example, A. J. Raffles steals only from other gentlemen (and occasionally gives the object away to a good cause); Arsène Lupin steals from the rich who do not appreciate their art or treasures and redistributes it; Saint Tail steals back what was stolen or taken dishonestly or rights the wrongs done to the innocent by implicating the real criminals; Sly Cooper and his gang steal from other thieves and criminals.
-Another example would be Kaito Kuroba who only steals to amuse the audience, to find the Pandora Gem and find the people who killed his father.
+Another example would be Kaito Kuroba, who only steals to amuse the audience, to find the Pandora Gem and to find the people who killed his father.